How To Travel Amsterdam to Prague (and back)

 1. Amsterdam-Prague by Air

-Alternatives: No-frills airline Easyjet flies up to 10x weekly from AMS to PRG - expect to pay €100 return for an advance booking that includes checked luggage.
+Alternatives: No-frills airline Easyjet flies up to 2x daily from AMS to PRG - expect to pay about €100 return for an advance booking that includes checked luggage.

-Transavia (a KLM no-frills subsidiary) flies 6x weekly from Eindhoven airport (EIN) to Prague - prices from about €100 return including checked luggage fees.
+Transavia (a KLM no-frills subsidiary) flies daily from Eindhoven airport (EIN) to Prague - prices are from just under €100 return including checked luggage fees.

 Other airlines that serve Amsterdam and Prague are Lufthansa (via Frankfurt), Austrian (via Vienna), Swiss (via Zurich), British Airways (via London) and Alitalia (via Milan).